 Three out of five home fire fatalities occur due to fires in homes that do not have smoke detectors or do not have working smoke alarms.
-Due to the importance of smoke alarms, the National Fire Protection Association (NFPA) has chosen “Don’t Wait — Check the Date!
+Due to the importance of smoke alarms, the National Fire Protection Association (NFPA) chose “Don’t Wait — Check the Date!
 Replace Smoke Alarms Every 10 Years” as the theme for Fire Prevention Week 2016.

 Is it time to replace your smoke alarms?

 The NFPA has chosen to spotlight smoke alarm safety and education because survey data revealed that smoke alarms tend to be misunderstood.
 Keeping smoke alarms in good working conditions isn’t only a matter of changing the batteries when they start beeping.
 Smoke detectors should be replaced every 10 years.

 Do you know how old your smoke alarms are?
 You can check by looking at the date of manufacture on the back of smoke detector.
 It should be replaced 10 years from that date.

 Smoke Alarms 101